 6. Kubernetes – Container orchestration and management

-Kubernetes or K8s is an open-source, production-grade platform for orchestrating containers.
+Kubernetes, or K8s, is an open-source, production-grade platform for orchestrating containers.
 You can use it as a platform and tool to deploy, scale, and manage containerized applications.
 Its self-healing, automated rollbacks and rollouts, load balancing, and batch execution capabilities make Kubernetes particularly well-suited to managing container orchestration at a massive scale.

 7. Ansible – Cloud infrastructure automation

-Red Hat’s Ansible suits organizations that are looking for a comprehensive platform that is also relatively easy to use.
+Red Hat’s Ansible suits organizations looking for a comprehensive platform that is also relatively easy to use.
 The platform lets you automate cloud provisioning, infrastructure configuration, container orchestration, application deployment, and security.
 Ansible is agentless, dependable, secure, and goal-oriented (no scripting required).

 8. Sematext – Cloud monitoring service